 We are required under the NYSE continued listing standards to maintain a market capitalization of at least \$50 million, over a consecutive 30 trading-day period, and maintain stockholders' equity of at least \$50 million.
-Currently, our market capitalization has been less than \$50 million over a consecutive 30-day trading period and our stockholders' equity is less than the minimum threshold.
-As a result, we expect the NYSE will send us notification that we are not in compliance with the NYSE continued listing standards.
-In response, we will have an opportunity to submit a plan to the NYSE to cure the deficiency and if the NYSE accepts our plan, we will have 18 months to cure the deficiency.
-In the event that the NYSE does not accept our compliance plan or we are unable to cure the deficiency, our stock may be delisted from the NYSE.
+As of March 31, 2020, our market capitalization was less than \$50 million over a consecutive 30-day trading period and our stockholders' equity was less that the minimum threshold.
+As a result, on June 5, 2020, the NYSE sent us a formal notification that we were not compliance with the NYSE continued listing standards.
+In response, on July 20, 2020, we submitted a remediation plan to the NYSE.
+The NYSE has 45 days to review our plan.
+If the NYSE accepts our plan, we will have 18 months to cure the deficiency.
+The cure period effectively began on July 1, 2020 and will end on January 1, 2022.
+In the event that the NYSE does not accept our compliance plan or we are unable to cure the deficiency during the 18-month period, our stock may be delisted from the NYSE.